-In addition to passenger transportation, human trafficking awareness, hazardous materials transportation, work zone safety, and share the road safely initiatives, emphasis will continue to be placed on engaging in the above-listed public out reach activities.
+In support of the National Roadway Safety Strategy (NRSS), Virginia will concentrate on the safe system approach by incorporating safer people, safer vehicles, safer speed, safer roads, and post crash care by addressing passenger transportation, human trafficking awareness, hazardous materials transportation, work zone safety, and share the road safely initiatives.
+Emphasis will continue to be placed on engaging in the above-listed public out reach activities.
 Based on the data above, efforts will be engaged in to facilitate an increase in the frequency of "state sponsored outreach activities" and "teen safety events."